 When you are not familiar with a climate, it can be difficult to choose suitable clothes.
 What do I need to bring to enjoy my adventure?
-Do I need to bring my hiking boots for my trekking?
+Do I need to bring hiking boots for my trekking?
 How to dress for desert?
-Questions like these are asked by customers preparing for their adventure.
+Questions like these are asked by customers preparing for their experience.
 In this blog, we give you the answers.
 We explain to you how to dress from head to foot.

 Most people are not familiar with desert climates.
-We have a ‘hot arid’ desert climate in Wadi Rum desert.
+We have a ‘hot arid’ desert climate in Wadi Rum.
 But what does this mean?
 What are the temperatures like in summer?
 Are there a lot of sandstorms?
 How much rain falls annually?
-To learn more about our climate we refer you to our blog ‘An interesting insight on Wadi Rum climate and seasons‘.
+To learn more about our climate, we refer you to our blog ‘An interesting insight on Wadi Rum climate and seasons‘.
 Or read our blogs about the seasons:

 Protecting your head is very important in a desert environment.
-Not only to protect your head from the harsh sunshine and also from wind and sand.
+Not only to protect your head from the harsh sunshine, but also wind and sand.
 In the desert, we prefer to wear our traditional headwear, the shemagh.
 In our blog ‘Bedouin wear: traditional clothes in modern times‘ you can read all about it.
-Whether you choose also to wear a shemagh or other headwear, make sure covers your head and your neck.
-In case you choose the shemagh, we are more than happy to teach you how to tight it Bedouin style.
+Whether you also choose to wear a headscarf or other headwear, make sure it covers your head and your neck.
+In case you prefer a scarf, we are more than happy to teach you how to tighten it ‘Bedouin style’.

 Preventing your eyes from getting damaged by ultraviolet radiation is very important.
 Especially in the desert as the sun is harsh and almost always there.
 So don’t forget to bring your sunglasses.
 Sunglasses that are close to your face can also give some protection from blowing sand.

-Last but not least, it is a good idea to bring lip and facial salve to protect your skin from the dry desert air.
+Last but not least, it is a good idea to bring lip and facial salve to protect your skin from the desert air.
 And of course, bring sunscreen protection to safeguard your uncovered skin.